graphql/graphql-spec/spec/Section 6 -- Execution.md

 **Merging Selection Sets**

-When multiple fields with the same name or alias are executed, their selection sets are merged together when completing the value in order to continue execution of the sub-selection sets.
+When more than one field of the same response name is executed, their selection sets are merged together when completing the value in order to continue execution of the sub-selection sets.